 Can you afford the basics?
 What are the basics, anyway?
-According to a recent article in USA Today, it takes about $150,000 a year in order to cover the basics, set aside money in savings, and enjoy a few extras.
+According to a USA Today article, it takes about $150,000 a year to cover the basics, set aside money in savings, and enjoy a few extras.
 If you make less than $150,000 a year, the implication is that you are going to be just scraping by.

 All of this begs the question: Do you really need that much money to live comfortably?

 What are you buying that $150,000 is the bare minimum for comfortable living?
 While there are some places where the cost of living is high enough that $150,000 wouldn’t go very far, for many people it seems as though a comfortable life should be available for much less than $150,000 a year.

 Part of the problem might be what we consider “comfortable” these days:

 - Home with a room for each of the kids

 - At least two cars

 - Going out to eat for multiple meals in a week